Investor Bulletin: Form ADV – Investment Adviser Brochure and Brochure Supplement

 June 24, 2016

 Investment advisers provide a wide range of advisory services and play an important role in helping individuals and institutions make significant financial decisions.
 To allow clients and prospective clients to evaluate the risks associated with a particular investment adviser, its business practices, and its investment strategies, it is essential that clients and prospective clients have clear disclosure that they are likely to read and understand.
 Part 2 of Form ADV requires investment advisers to provide new and prospective clients with a brochure and brochure supplements written in plain English.
-The requirements of Part 2 are designed to provide new and prospective clients with clearly written, meaningful current disclosure of the business practices, conflicts of interest, and background of the investment adviser firm and the firm’s employees who provide advice.
+The requirements of Part 2 are designed to provide new, prospective and existing clients with clearly written, meaningful current disclosure of the business practices, conflicts of interest, and background of the investment adviser firm and the firm’s employees who provide advice.

 What is Form ADV?